stuntrally/stuntrally/Readme.txt

 Running

-Run StuntRally, choose Rendering SubSystem (or [Video] tab), and its options.
+Run StuntRally.
+Esc/Tab key shows/hides Options.

+At first (in Options window) go to tab [Screen] and adjust resolution.
+Pick quick settings preset (from the combobox) according to your GPU.

+Keys used in game can be seen in Options tab [Input].
+If you want to reassign keys, or have a game controller go to tab [Input] to configure it and test range.

-You can change Track/Car with Up/Down keys and start with Enter.
+You can change Track/Car (on their tabs) with Up/Down keys and start with Enter.

-Esc/Tab key shows/hides Options, keys used in game can be seen in Options tab [Input].

 Change cameras with C/X (with shift for main cameras only).
 Cameras can be adjusted in game, by mouse - move mouse to see actions.